luis-collado/Coding-Challenge-Bounce-Insights/README.md

 The backend is continuously running and hosted, so there's no need for local setup to use the application.
 However, if you wish to run the backend locally for development purposes:

-1. Navigate to the Backend directory and install dependencies: cd backend npm install npm start
+1. Navigate to the Backend directory, install dependencies and start: cd backend npm install node server.js

+The backend server will start on localhost:3001